China LandSpace's methane-powered rocket sends satellites into orbit | Technology

 The two launches showed Zhuque-2 is reliable enough for commercial launches, LandSpace said in a statement.
 LandSpace said the three satellites reached 460-km (285-mile) sun-synchronous orbit, without providing details on the types and overall weight of them.

 Zhuque-2 is capable of putting payloads totalling 1.5 metric tons into 500-km (300-mile) orbit, which LandSpace plans to increase to 4 tons in upgraded versions, the Beijing-based company said.
-The Zhuque-2 Y-3 rocket carried two satellites developed by Chinese startup Spacety and one by a LandSpace-invested company named Hongqing, according to the LandSpace statement and company registration records.
+Zhuque-2 Y-3 carried two 50-kilogram test satellites developed by Chinese startup Spacety, one of which has adopted technologies from a company named Hongqing, according to a Spacety statement on Saturday.

+Hongqing said in a statement the rocket also carried one of its test satellites, without disclosing the weight.
+The two Hongqing-linked test satellites in Saturday's launch are designed to support forming a low-orbit satellite constellation, said Hongqing, in which LandSpace holds a stake.

-The first launch last December failed, LandSpace said last year, without specifying whether the test rocket, Zhuque-2 Y-1, carried any satellite payloads.
+LandSpace said last year the first launch last December failed, without specifying whether the test rocket, Zhuque-2 Y-1, carried any satellite payloads.
 The eight-year-old startup said earlier this year it plans to provide clients with about three launches in 2024 and double that in 2025.

 Chinese startup OrienSpace said it has scheduled the debut launch of its solid-fuel rocket, Gravity-1, in December.
 Deep Blue Aerospace, which is developing a reusable kerosene-fuelled rocket, aims to complete next year its first test of launching the Nebula-1 rocket to orbit and recovering it.
 Galactic Energy on Tuesday launched its solid-propellant rocket Ceres-1 with two satellites into orbit, after a failure in September and a series of successful launches earlier.